abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-The probabilty that $X_2=b$ based on the measurement that $X_1=a$ is defined by the above conditional probability formula.
+The probabilty that $X_2=b$ based on the condition that the measurement that $X_1=a$ is defined by the above conditional probability formula.
 In the numerator we have the probabilty for the specific case where $(X_1,X_2)=(a,b)$.
 In the denominator we have the probability of $X_1=a$ and $X_2=c$ for each $c \in \Sigma_2$.
-When we see the example we will understand that the denominator is for the normalization(making the sum of probabilities to equal to 1) of the vector in the numerator.
+When we see the example we will understand that the denominator is for the normalization.
+Here normalization means, If you sum the above computed probability for each classical state $b \in \Sigma_2$, then we will get the sum 1.

+> What if denominator is 0?

 The case where $Pr(X_1=a) = 0$ won't be a problem, because in that case we won't check for the probability vector of $X_2$ based on the condition that $X_1=a$.
-This is due to the reason that $X_1=a$ is never going to happen when the probability of that event is 0.
+This is due to the reason that the event $X_1=a$ is never going to happen when the probability of that event is 0.

-####  Representing the partial measurement using probability vectors and dirac notation
+###  How do we find the updated state vector of the system after the measurement of one or subset of the multiple systems?

 In this section we will explore the idea of partial measurement using state vectors and dirac notations.
-Lets first consider the following vector that corresponds to two bits which we have already seen in equation `equation-1`.
+Lets first consider the following probability vector that represents that state of two bits which we have already seen in the `equation-1`.

 $$ |\psi\rangle = \sum_{(a,b) \in \Sigma_1 \times \Sigma_2} r_{ab}|ab\rangle$$

-If we have measured that the $X_1=a$, then what will happen to our knowledge about the probability vector for the second bit $X_2$?
-When two systems are independent then we won't have any information about $X_2$ until we measure it, but when two systems are correlated we will get some information about the $X_2$ before measuring it.
+If we have measured that the $X_1=a$, then how can we represent the updated probability vector of the system?
+When two systems are independent then we won't have any information about $X_2$ until we measure it, but when two systems are correlated we will get some information about the system $X_2$ before actually measuring it.
 To formally represent the change of our knowledge about $X_2$ we need to find two values that correspond to the numerator and denominator of the `equation-7`.

-First the numerator is a vector that corresponds to each possible pair (a,b) where we already measured that $X_1=a$ and we don't know the state of the $X_2$.
-Since we don't know the state of $X_2$, it will have some probability associated with each classical state $b \in \Sigma_2$.
-This is defined by the following vector.
+First the numerator corresponds to the probability associated with each state $b \in \Sigma_2$ where we already measured that $X_1=a$.
+Since we don't know the state of the $X_2$, it will have some probability associated with each classical state $b \in \Sigma_2$.
+This can be described using the following vector.

 $$
 \begin{equation} \tag{8}